Get to Know BGSU Women's Soccer

 Latest Women's Soccer News

-- Falcons Face League-Leading WMU Thursday as Pivotal Week Begins• The Bowling Green State University women's soccer team, currently tied for second place in the Mid-American Conference standings, faces the other two teams at the top of the table this week.
-Head coach Chris Fox and the Falcons head to Kalamazoo for a Thursday (Oct.
-10) match against league-leading Western Michigan University.
-First touch is set for 4:00 p.m. at the WMU Soccer Complex.
+- Falcons Face a Pair of Pittsburgh-Area Foes to Wrap Up Non-League Slate• The Bowling Green State University women's soccer team faces a pair of Pittsburgh-area foes in the final week of non-conference play.
+Head coach Chris Fox and the Falcons hit the road for a Thursday (Sept.
+4) matchup against Robert Morris University.
+First touch is set for 4:00 p.m. at the North Athletic Complex.